 Further, the readmission student must have a 2.00 or higher cumulative grade point average after two semesters or be suspended again.
-While on Alert or Warning, a student will be required to participate in advising sessions and related activities as may be prescribed by the Director of Enrollment Services.
+While on Alert or Warning, a student will be required to participate in advising sessions and related activities as may be prescribed by the Registrar.